jonshiach/graphics-labs/pages/08_Lighting.md

 }
 ```

-If we want to render the spotlight sources we replicate that code of the point lights.
+If we want to render the spotlight sources we replicate the code for the point lights.

 ```cpp
 for (unsigned int i = 0; i < spotLights.size(); i++)